In this section

 There are also closed access collections kept at the help desk.
 Films labelled as DVD [helpdesk] can be borrowed for 7 days.
 Films labelled as Course Reference can only be borrowed by academic staff, but students can still request these films to watch in the library.

 Audiovisual material cannot be borrowed by external users.

 The collection mainly consists of recordings of Western classical music, but there are also smaller collections of jazz, popular music, non-Western music, sound effects and off-air radio recordings.
 There are audio books available from the help desk.
 Listening and recording facilities are available and most items are available for loan.
 There is a collection of audiocassettes which includes Audio Arts collections, radio programmes and audio books.
-There are also music cassettes kept in the School Practice Collection on the 1st floor.
+There are also music cassettes kept in the on the 1st floor.

 Goldsmiths library has one of the largest film collections in any British university library.
 To highlight the depth of our collections, we've created boards on Pinterest.
 National cinemas are emphasised, complete with synopses and classmarks for each film.